 Life Insurance

-Life insurance is a binding agreement between you and your insurance company stating that upon your death, the insurance company pays a cash benefit to your beneficiary, or person designated to receive the money.
-It requires a premium payment in return for a predetermined amount of financial protection for your loved one or designated recipient.
+Life insurance is a binding agreement between you and your insurance company stating that, upon your death, the insurance company pays a cash benefit to your beneficiary — the person you designate to receive the money.
+In exchange for a premium payment, life insurance provides a predetermined amount of financial protection for your loved ones or designated recipient.

 • Rate Factors: The main factors in determining your life insurance rate are health, age, type of policy, and the size of the death benefit.
 This means the younger and healthier you are, the lower your rate.
-Consider life insurance at a younger age to prevent higher costs.
+To secure affordable life insurance, consider purchasing a policy at a younger age to prevent higher costs later on.

-• When to Use: It’s important to consider life insurance when you are at a stage in life when someone depends on your income.
-Whether that is a spouse or a child, life insurance helps cover future costs.
-Marriage and the birth of your first child are typically milestone events that go hand in hand with life insurance policies.
+• When to Use: It’s important to consider life insurance when you’re in a life stage where someone depends on your income.
+Whether that’s a spouse or a child, life insurance helps cover future expenses.
+Major milestones like marriage or the birth of your first child are often the right time to explore your options for the best life insurance for families.

 Long Term Care Insurance